 Address: 3400 Las Vegas Blvd S, Las Vegas, NV 89109

 The Mirage Aquarium is not like the massive one at Mandalay Bay.
 This free attraction behind the concierge desk at The Mirage Hotel houses 450 fish across 80 worldwide species.
 While you won’t be able to spend a day or even an afternoon with this activity, it is a terrific short stop for young kids.

 Mirage’s 20,000-gallon saltwater tank houses angelfish, puffer fish, and tangs, among other undersea critters.
 This tank adds to the prestige of the hotel lobby and is considered one of the most elaborate and technically advanced in the world.

 See Related: Best Places to Travel For Your Birthday

-The Atlantis Aquarium in Las Vegas is a great place to visit for a cheap day out.
-There is plenty to see, with over 35 exhibits of fish and other aquatic creatures.
-If you’re visiting with kids, they’ll love the interactive touch pools, where they can feel stingrays and other animals.
+The Atlantis Aquarium at Caesars Palace is a great place to visit for a cheap day out.
+There is plenty to see, with over 300 tropical fish and other aquatic creatures.

 A player’s card is a loyalty card offered by casinos to encourage you to gamble at their establishment.
 They track your gambling and comp you with freebies, including free drinks, show tickets, meals, and even hotel rooms.